-(1) Wages and benefits include amounts paid or accrued for geological consulting fees and financial consulting fees.
-Geological consulting fees are paid to Element 29 for the services of the Chief Executive Officer; financial consulting fees are paid to FourIrons for the services of the Chief Financial Officer.
+(1) Consulting fees includes amounts paid or accrued for geological consulting fees, financial consulting fees and administrative consulting fees.
+Geological consulting fees are paid to Element 29 for the services of the Chief Executive Officer; financial consulting fees are paid to FourIrons for the services of the Chief Financial Officer; administrative consulting fees have been paid to Dimac for services provided by a Director of the Company.